What Is MRSA?

 MRSA is spread by contact.
-So, you could get MRSA by touching another person who has it on the skin.
-Or you could get it by touching objects that have the bacteria on them.
+You could get MRSA by touching another person who has it on their skin.
+Or you could get it by touching things that have the bacteria on them.
 MRSA is carried by about 2% of the population (or 2 in 100 people), although most of them aren't infected.

-There are two different populations of people who get MRSA -- one is in decline -- those who get it in hospitals or other health care environments -- and the other is on the rise -- those who get it in the community.
+There are two types of people who get MRSA.
+One is in decline: those who get it in hospitals or other health care places.
+The other is on the rise: those who get it in the community.

 MRSA infections are common among people who have weak immune systems who are in hospitals, nursing homes, and other health care centers.
 Infections can appear around surgical wounds or invasive devices, like catheters or implanted feeding tubes.

 The Department of Health and Human Services reviews the National Action Plan to Prevent Health Care-Associated Infections regularly.
 Recent studies suggest that implementing existing prevention practices can lead to up to a 70 percent reduction in certain infections.